JuliaLang/www.julialang.org/community/index.md

      <br>

-     <p>Julia’s official documentation is in English, but many groups work to translate and localize documentation and other resources.
+     <p>Julia’s official documentation is in English, but many groups work to translate and localize the documentation along with other resources.
-     Currently the only active localization effort is <a href="https://cn.julialang.org/">JuliaCN (Chinese)</a>.
+     Currently, the active localization effort's are: <a href="https://cn.julialang.org/">JuliaCN (Chinese)</a> and <a href="https://github.com/JuliaLangEs">JuliaLangEs (Spanish)</a>.
      See past <a href="localization/">localization efforts</a>.</p>

      <br>